thousandeyes/terraform-provider-thousandeyes/docs/resources/page_load.md

 Optional:

-- `all` (Map of String) Use these HTTP headers for all domains.
+- `all` (Map of String, Sensitive) Use these HTTP headers for all domains.
-- `domains` (Map of String) Use these HTTP headers for the specified domains.
+- `domains` (Map of String, Sensitive) Use these HTTP headers for the specified domains.
-- `root` (Map of String) Use these HTTP headers for root server request.
+- `root` (Map of String, Sensitive) Use these HTTP headers for root server request.